vanessamiranda/IBM-Module-8-Loan-Predictions/README.md

 # Module-8-IBM-Machine-Learning-with-Python
 This dataset is about past loans.
 The Loan_train.csv data set includes details of 346 customers whose loan are already paid off or defaulted.
-The task required to complete this course assignment inludes:
+The task required to complete this course assignment includes building models based on following algorithm as well to test these model accuracy:
-* Building model using KNN, finding the best k and accuracy evaluation (7 marks)
+* K Nearest Neighbor(KNN)
-* Building model using Decision Tree, finding the best k and accuracy evaluation (6 marks)
+* Decision Tree
-* Building model using SVM, finding the best k and accuracy evaluation (6 marks)
+* Support Vector Machine
-* Building model using Logistic Regression, finding the best k and accuracy evaluation (6 marks)
+* Logistic Regression